benfrankel/pyri_state/README.md

 app.add_systems(StateFlush, state!(Level(4 | 7 | 10)).on_enter(save_progress));
 ```

-There are a few options to match this feature with `bevy_state`.
+There are a few ways to do this using `bevy_state`:

-1. Add a system for every possible matched state:
+1. Add a system for every possible matching state.

 ```rust
 for x in [4, 7, 10] {